robdejonge/Launchbar-Actions/README.md

 **Home Assistant - reload automations.py**: Reloads the automations in Home Assistant.

-!!!! add bullet points for the above !!!!

 ### Installation

 Clone the repository, and click on every `.lbaction` you wish to install.